ktorio/ktor-documentation/topics/data-conversion.md

   }
   ```

 * Use the `encode()` function to serialize a value.
-The function takes an arbitrary value, and should return a list of
+The function takes an arbitrary value and returns a list of
   strings representing it.

   ```kotlin